It’s pretty trendy these days to make your own cleaners, and for good reason.

 - 1 Tbs natural dish soap (I use Seventh Generation)

-- 1 Tbs Lemi Shine Rinse Aid
+- 1 Tbs Lemi Shine Rinse Aid (or Ecos for an even more natural cleanser)

 - 5-10 drops essential oil (optional - peppermint, lavender, rosemary, tea tree and orange or lemon oils are great choices.
 I love peppermint and rosemary or lavender myself)